buildspace/buildspace-projects/Solana_And_Web3/en/Section_0/Lesson_1_What_Are_We_Building.md

 Few action items for you before moving on:

 1. **Connect your Discord in the project dashboard.** All the good stuff is going to be happening in a secret category in the Discord that you'll only have access to once you connect your Discord.
-2. **Connect your Ethereum wallet in the project dashboard.** We'll airdrop you a NFT once you finish this, and if you don't have a wallet connected we won't be able to airdrop it to you!! **We plan to do NFTs on Solana**, but, for now our whole system is built on Ethereum/Polygon so that's where we'll send the NFTs :).
+2. **Connect your Ethereum wallet in the project dashboard.** We'll airdrop you an NFT once you finish this, and if you don't have a wallet connected we won't be able to airdrop it to you!! **We plan to do NFTs on Solana**, but, for now our whole system is built on Ethereum/Polygon so that's where we'll send the NFTs :).
 3. **Be sure to attend the live kick-off**.
 If you miss it, no worries.
 It's not required to attend!
 The recording will be posted in Discord under **#info-board**.

 ### **🛠 The project.**